 The Organization manages its cash flows through the use of an annual budget that is created by management and approved by its board of directors.
 The Organization generally relies on proceeds from its fund-raising events, contributions from different constituencies, grants from the Endowment and other sources of revenue to fund its ongoing operations.
-Each year the Endowment may grant to the Organization up to five percent of its net assets (approximately \$1,280,000 and \$1,171,000 at September 30, 2023 and 2022, respectively) based on a request from the Organization.
+Each year the Endowment may grant to the Organization up to five percent of its net assets (approximately \$1,511,000 and \$1,280,000 at September 30, 2024 and 2023, respectively) based on a request from the Organization.
 Grant funds are drawn by the Organization when needed to provide liquidity for operations.
-From time to time, the Organization may supplement cash flow by utilizing cash restricted for the Cottage Rebuild Program (see Note 4) received from donors in advance of the cottage rebuild expenditures.
 The Organization seeks to maximize the return on excess funds through investments in marketable securities for its own account.
 When needed, these marketable securities are liquidated to fund operations.

-Financial assets available to fund subsequent year operations are as follows at September 30, 2023:
+Financial assets available to fund subsequent year operations are as follows at September 30, 2024 and 2023:

-2023 2022
+2024 2023

-Cash and cash equivalents Contributions receivable, net Other receivables \$ 355,047 1,809,494 332,694 \$ 742,100 1,794,522 341,598
+Cash and cash equivalents Contributions receivable, net Other receivables \$ 259,537 1,831,811 694 \$ 355,047 1,809,494 332,694

-\$ 2,497,235 \$ 2,878,220
+\$ 2,092,042 \$ 2,497,235